 Bikes, scooters or any pedal/electric cars should not be used in the school playground.
+Please ensure that your child dismounts from the vehicle at the top gate.

 Pets/animals are not allowed on the school premises.

 RAMADAN

 If you wish for your child to fast during Ramadan you will need to inform the school in writing and allow for them to sit quietly in the school lobby or nature area and read a book.
 You can complete the school fasting permission letter or write your own letter.